fp-cybrilla/fp-cybrilla.github.io/content/upcoming/alpha/private-ltd-investments.md

 Follow the below steps to create a profile for private limited firm, business details, beneficiaries, authorised persons and an investment account before placing orders.

-#### 1. Create an non individual profile
+#### 1. Create a non individual profile for privated limited

 The following information about the private limited firm is needed to set up investment account

-1. Type of entity as (private_limited)
+1. Type of entity (private limited)
 2. PAN number of the firm
-3. Email ID and mobile number of the firm
+3. Email ID and mobile number
 4. Residential status (basis the country from where more than 50% of firm's managmenet is carried out for the financial year)
-5. Address of the firm
+5. Address
-6. Bank account details of the firm
+6. Bank account details
 7. Occupation
 8. Other info (political exposure of the firm)
 9. Tax identification details eg. GIIN and country of GIIN registration if applicable

-Refer API docs to create [investor profile](https://fintechprimitives.com/docs/api/#create-an-investor-profile), [phone numbers](https://fintechprimitives.com/docs/api/#create-a-phone-number), [bank accounts](https://fintechprimitives.com/docs/api/#create-a-bank-account), [email addresses](https://fintechprimitives.com/docs/api/#create-an-email-address).
+Refer API docs to create [non individual profile](https://fintechprimitives.com/docs/api/#create-an-investor-profile), [phone numbers](https://fintechprimitives.com/docs/api/#create-a-phone-number), [bank accounts](https://fintechprimitives.com/docs/api/#create-a-bank-account), and [email addresses](https://fintechprimitives.com/docs/api/#create-an-email-address).

 Sample Request